Choi Jae-won: Early career

-Following his graduation, Choi took on the role of a securities analyst at a venture capital company, Korea Industrial Securities.
-In his early 30s, Choi made the decision to leave his career as a securities analyst at a venture capital firm, where he earned a substantial annual salary, in order to pursue film investment.
-Despite the financial challenges he faced, such as selling his apartment in Gangnam and relocating to a rented house on the outskirts of Seoul, he remained resolute in his determination to create at least one exceptional production that would deeply resonate with audiences.
+Following his graduation, Choi began his career as a securities analyst at Korea Industrial Securities, a venture capital firm.
+Despite earning a high salary, he decided in his early 30s to pivot toward film investment.
+Choi's path into the industry began in 1997 when he joined Infinite Technology Investment, a mid sized startup led by CEO Lee In-gyu.
+By 1998, while focusing on online investment, Choi developed a keen interest in the film sector.
+In early 1999, he was introduced to Uni Korea by Moon Seong-keun to discuss forming a venture fund, though the partnership did not materialize.
+Choi's transition to filmmaking career brought significant financial hardships, including the sale of his Gangnam apartment and a move to a rented home on the outskirts of Seoul.
+Despite these challenges, he remained committed to his goal of producing at least one film that would deeply resonate with audiences.

-It was begun when Choi joined Infinite Technology Investment (무한기술투자㈜) in 1997, a mid-sized startup led by CEO Lee In-gyu.
-While working in online investment at Infinite Startup, Choi became interested in movie investment in 1998.
-In early 1999, Choi met Uni Korea through the introduction of Moon Seong-keun and considered forming an venture fund together, but things did not go well.
-Around June of that year, Choi met with Sidus Pictures' CEO, Cha Seung-jae and they started working with CJ Entertainment.
-Unfortunately, their collaboration faced setbacks at the last minute.
-Subsequently, in mid-December, Cha Seung-jae met Director Kang Woo-seok (Showbox CEO) and sought his assistance in creating a venture fund.
-Director Kang Woo-seok readily accepted, and a fund worth ₩11.5 billion was created and named the Cha Seung-jae Venture Fund in tribute to Sidus Pictures' CEO Cha Seung-jae.
-Their first film investment was in director Bong Joon-ho's commercial film debut, Barking Dogs Never Bite."Director Bong Joon-ho's Barking Dogs Never Bite also probably cost around 900 million won from what I remember.
+While still serving as director at Infinite Technology Investment, around June of that year, Choi met Sidus Pictures' CEO, Cha Seung-jae and they started working with CJ Entertainment.
+Success finally arrived in mid December when Cha secured the support of CEO of Showbox, Director Kang Woo-suk.
+Together, they established an ₩11.5 billion venture fund named the Cha Seung-jae Venture Fund.
+To operate this fund, Choi and Cha cofounded iPictures Co., Ltd., a joint investment between Infinite Technology Investment and Sidus.
+Choi and Cha jointly led iPictures, a company specializing in practical investments across the visual content industry, including planning, production, marketing, distribution, and merchandising.
+The fund's inaugural investment was Bong Joon-ho's commercial film debut, Barking Dogs Never Bite."Director Bong Joon-ho's Barking Dogs Never Bite probably cost around 900 million won from what I remember.
 I have only started investing in movies, and I think the market environment then was better than it is now.
 In the past, when there were rumors of a crisis, it was actually a crisis of production capital.
-If we judge that the current crisis is a crisis of production capital, consumers' behavior patterns have changed, consumption habits have changed, and content distribution has changed."—Choi on his first film investment.
+If we judge that the current crisis is a crisis of production capital, consumers' behavior patterns have changed, consumption habits have changed, and content distribution has changed."—Choi on his first film investment.In August 2000, Choi was appointed head of the Content Team at Infinite Technology Investment.
+By January 2001, he expanded the firm's portfolio beyond cinema to include games and online platforms, with investments in entities such as Web Cinema, Easy Club, and Geoinet.
+During this period, the firm invested in 20 films and animations, including the box office success Kick the Moon, Musa, and Indian Summer.